13 Fun Outdoor Maths Activities for Early Years to Year 6

 Check out our favourite outdoor Maths activities to enjoy with your primary school class; most of these are entirely adaptable for any year from Reception upwards.

 With summer holidays closer than ever (seriously, haven’t you been counting?!) you may be taking time to reflect on the progress that you and your pupils have made in Maths this year.
 You may also be thinking about your plans for the summer…BBQs, camping trips and holidays abroad anyone?

 While you’re enjoying the well deserved break, don’t let all of the hard work you’ve done with your pupils go to waste.
-Whether they’ll be heading into Year 6 in September, or they are just developing an awareness of number in Foundation Stage, help your pupils’ continue their progress by getting them in the habit of doing some outdoor Maths activities and Maths investigations and games, so that wherever they are, (and wherever you are) they can be keeping up their numbers, angles and bar charts.
+Whether they’ll be heading into Year 6 in September, or they are just developing an awareness of number in Foundation Stage, help your pupils’ continue their progress by getting them in the habit of doing some outdoor Maths activities and fun Maths lessons and games, so that wherever they are, (and wherever you are) they can be keeping up their numbers, angles and bar charts.